bruceravel/demeter/documentation/Artemis/startup/main.rst

    :align: center

    The :guilabel:`File` menu.

-Clicking on :guilabel:`File` displays this menu, which is mostly used for various kinds of input and output.
-Note that some menu items that have keyboard shortcuts attached and that these shortcuts are shown in the menu.

 - The first option is used to import any kind of data into :demeter:`artemis`, including :demeter:`artemis` or :demeter:`athena`